wupmemo/fullstack-take-home/README.md

 ### Questions

-If you have any questions during the challenge feel free to email reach out.
+If you have any questions do reach out.